juntao/arenztopia/content/news/Issue 14.md

 ## APAIS-2 reaches asteroid
 by Tony Yuan

 Derlass Space Facility-The revolutionary satellite APAIS-2 (All-Purpose Asteroid Imaging System) reached the asteroid Vesta on Tuesday after a journey of more than three years.
 It will orbit the asteroid for four Earth years collecting data about Vesta.
 This will help astronomers assess if Vesta will be suitable for a future mission.
-"We are eyeing the Asteroid Belt as a potential destination for intergalactic explorers after stopping at Mars, which could become a 'gas station' for future missions," the Arenztopian Officer of Science, Tony Yuan, said.
-APAIS-2 is the second satellite in the APAIS sieries.
+"We are eyeing the Asteroid Belt as a potential destination for intergalactic explorers after stopping at Mars, which could become a 'gas station' for future missions," the director of the APAIS team, Fred Nelson, said.
+APAIS-2 is the second satellite in the APAIS series.
 Its predecessor, APAIS-1, launched in 2008 and studied another asteroid, Pallas, until 2014.

 ## Sports
 by Sam-Louis Alrocaet